Caellian/LoaderEnv/README.md

 ## 1.B.
 Add precompiled jar

-- Download release, or build the plugin on your own.
+- Download a [release](https://github.com/Caellian/ModEnv/releases), or build the plugin on your own.
 - Move the downloaded/built jar to desired location (e.g. `<project_root>/libs/modenv-gradle-1.0.0.jar`)
 - Add the jar to buildscript classpath:
 ```groovy